Which species are assessed

 What happens after a species is assessed

 COSSARO submits a report on its work (including the classification of each species assessed) to the Minister between January 1 and 31 of each year.
-In addition to annual reporting, the committee may submit a report classifying a species to the Minister at any time.
-The Ministry of the Environment, Conservation and Parks must amend the Species at Risk in Ontario (SARO) list regulation (O. Reg 230/08) within twelve months following the Minister’s receipt of a report from COSSARO.
-Once the regulation has been changed, the species is protected based on its classification.
+In addition to annual reporting, the committee may submit a report classifying a species to the Minister at any time as described in the Endangered Species Act, 2007 .
+The Lieutenant Governor in Council may then make a regulation listing the species classified as Extirpated, Endangered, Threatened or of Special Concern on the Species at Risk in Ontario (SARO) List regulation (O. Reg 230/08).
+Once the regulation has been changed, the species is protected based on its COSSARO classification.
 Please visit the Ontario government website for further information about how species at risk are protected.

 Species assessment reports